houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 // let error = force + mass
 ```

-This feature demonstrates how F# embodies the barbell strategy of antifragile design—combining extreme safety (static typing of physical dimensions) with high performance (zero runtime overhead).
+This feature demonstrates how F# embodies the barbell strategy of antifragile design, combining extreme safety (static typing of physical dimensions) with high performance (zero runtime overhead).
 The compiler enforces correctness, but the generated code is as efficient as if no checks were performed.

 This innovation has influenced: